frankforte/quantumphp/README.md

 // Optional if you do not have an autoloader include 'QuantumPHP.php';

+// use statement is required as of version 1.2.1
+// unless you make calls to the fully qualified class name, e.g.
+// \FrankForte\QuantumPHP\QuantumPHP::$MODE = 2;
+use FrankForte\QuantumPHP\QuantumPHP;

 // alternatively, using a class autoloader:
 // use FrankForte\QuantumPHP\QuantumPHP;